 This dissertation focuses on the suppression of limit cycle oscillations on small unmanned air vehicles using synthetic jet actuators.
 A brief description on how wind gust affects aircraft tracking control is presented.
 It shows an extension to a paper by adding the wind gust model to the system while also varying the uncertain synthetic jet actuator parameters using a Monte Carlo method.
 Next, a robust nonlinear control method is presented, which achieves simultaneous aircraft tracking control and limit cycle oscillation suppression using these synthetic jet actuators and a robust controller.
 Following that, a nonlinear LCO regulation method is presented, which uses a bank of dynamic filters to eliminate the need for pitching and plunging LCO rate measurements.
 Finally, an alternative method of LCO regulation control is presented, which utilizes a sliding mode observer in lieu of a bank of filters to estimate the pitching and plunging LCO rates.

 Scholarly Commons Citation

 Pedroza, Natalie Ramos, "Robust Nonlinear Estimation and Control Applications using Synthetic Jet Actuators" (2018).
-Dissertations and Theses.
+PhD Dissertations and Master's Theses.
 403.